s-pic/vedauwooBouldering/README.md

 - [ ] Make a list of all boulder problems: include name, area, sub-area, grade, description, kid friendly, dry easily, stars
 - [ ] For each sub area and area make a polygon
 - [ ] for each sub area and area make a trail
+- [ ] link the list of boulder problems to spatial data (if available)

 ### book to do
 - [ ] find a template and start pasting in photos